 - Contract negotiation

 While the MBA may be perfect for some, others may instead be more suited to either a more specialized and technical program or a more research-intensive, academic program.
 There is an abundance of advanced Masters in Business Programs being offered by colleges and universities across the United States.
-You can search the ‘subject selection’ directory for full listings of associated programs.
-For instance, a professional can obtain a Masters in Business degree in the following fields:
+These areas include:

 - Master of Accounting